zhuhaow/NEKit/README.md

 ### Rule manager
 Before starting any proxy server, we need to define rules.

 Each rule consists of two parts, one defining what kinding of request matches this rule and the other defining what adapter to use.
 An adapter represents the abstraction of a socket connection to a remote proxy server (or remote host).
 We use `AdapterFactory` to build adapters.

+NEKit provides `AdapterSocket` supporting HTTP/HTTPS/SOCK5 proxy and Shadowsocks(AES-128-CFB/AES-192-CFB/AES-256-CFB/chacha20/salsa20/rc4-md5).
+Let me know if there is any other type of proxy needed.
+You can also implement your own `AdapterSocket`.

 ```swift
 // Define remote adapter first